 - Airway management and intubation equipment

 - Drugs for resuscitation and analgesia/IV fluids

 - Cervical collars

 - Manual respiration system

 - Intravenous infusion equipment

 - First Aid equipment

-Scoop stretcher or if not available a spinal board or equivalent
+- Scoop stretcher or if not available a spinal board or equivalent Technical equipment:

-Radio communication with Race Control and the CMO
+- Radio communication with Race Control and the CMO

 The number, location and type of ground posts will be determined by the CMO appointed to the circuit for the event.
-This will be subject to confirmation and agreement following inspection and review by the Medical Director and FIM Medical Officer (GP), FIM SBK Medical Director (SBK), and/or FIM Medical Representative.
+This will be subject to confirmation and agreement following inspection and review by the Medical Director and FIM Medical Officer (GP), FIM Medical Directors (SBK and EWC), and/or FIM Medical Representative/Inspector.